analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 So I think that's where I would disagree with the idea of value creation happens in both.
 But the question is that what do you enjoy and what creates a memorable experience, what creates an emotional arousal is rarely through efficient methods.

-For example, trips to inefficient places will be more memorable than efficient places, by design.
+For example, trips to inefficient places will be more memorable than to efficient places, by design.

 #### [23:19](https://www.youtube.com/watch?v=nl1PIagzgUo&t=1399s) What people pay for